rhaslund/labguides/vao-2.0/module-05/content.md

 >Note: You are no longer able to log in as administrator@vmce.lab since this account does not have sufficient permissions in Veeam Availability Orchestrator.

 3. [] Click the **Login** button

-4. [] Click the **Administration** button in the top right corner.
-5. [] Navigate to the **VMware Servers** view.
+5. [] Navigate to the **VMware vCenter** view.
 6. [] Notice how the help system automatically opens.
 Click the **Suggest help topics automatically** toggle button to disable the automatic help system feature.
-7. [] Click the **X** in the Users and Scopes help window.
+7. [] Click the **X** in the VMware Servers help window.
 > Note: You can always click the Info icon in the bottom left corner to see these tips.

 8. [] Verify the **vcenter.vmce.lab** server is connected and version **6.5.0**, then navigate to the **Users and Scopes** view.
 8. [] Take notice of which roles are available and then navigate to the **License** view.
 9. [] Click the **Details...** text link next to the **Status** row.
 10. [] Verify the license is valid and that zero licenses have been consumed then click the **OK** button.
-11. [] Navigate to the **Welcome** view.
+11. [] Navigate to the **Config Check** view.
-> Note: Notice that the first to-do list item **Deploy VAO agent to the Veeam Backup & Replication server** is not completed.
+> Note: Notice that the first to-do list item **Integrate with Veeam Backup & Replication server** is not completed.
 This is because no replication jobs have been set up yet.
-Notice that the third to-do list item **Configure Veeam DataLabs** is also not completed.
-This is because we didn't create any virtual labs in Veeam Backup & Replication yet.
+Notice that the third to-do list item **Configure Veeam DataLabs** is also not completed, this is because we didn't create any virtual labs in Veeam Backup & Replication yet.

 12. [] Close the **Veeam Availability Orchestrator** window.